Overtime (EP): Critical reception

-Complex calls the EP, "a fun, upbeat, blended sound, with strong vocal tracks, pop melodies, and electro-house stomping beats that come together in a fluid and enjoyable collection of songs."
-Eric Zwilling of Dancing Astronaut stated that the group showcases, "the musicianship of the group through careful manipulation and sampling of the vocals."
+Complex called the EP, "a fun, upbeat, blended sound, with strong vocal tracks, pop melodies, and electro-house stomping beats that come together in a fluid and enjoyable collection of songs."
+Eric Zwilling of Dancing Astronaut stated that the group showcases "the musicianship of the group through careful manipulation and sampling of the vocals."
 He also praised songs such as "Take Me Home" and "Kiss the Sky".

 Overtime EP Remixes

 The Overtime EP Remixes is a digital exclusive.
-It was released on June 17, 2014 and features three remixes of "Overtime", and a remix of "Satellites" and "Take Me Home".
+It was released on June 17, 2014, and features three remixes of "Overtime", and a remix of "Satellites" and "Take Me Home".

 Track listing

 Personnel

-Credits for Overtime adapted from AllMusic.
+Credits for Overtime adapted from liner notes.